Contract a Course for Honors Credit

 - Physical Education Activity (PEAC) courses.

-- Courses already designated as Honors sections are NOT eligible to contract in the same academic year.
-For example, if an honors section of Statistical Reasoning (MATH 1153-H) is taught in the Fall semester but not the Spring semester, it cannot be contracted in the Spring semester.
+- Courses already designated as Honors sections are NOT eligible to contract in the same semester.
+For example, if an honors section of Statistical Reasoning (MATH 1153-H) is taught in the Fall semester, a different section of MATH 1153 taught at a different time/day during the same semester cannot be contracted.
 (PDF file of regularly offered Honors Courses and Sections.)

 Step 2 - Prepare to Meet with the Course Instructor